Learning Mind is a source for deep thinkers, lifelong learners and truth seekers.

 We are glad to help our guest contributors promote their writing and work.
 Still, there are certain rules regarding self-promotion and link placement.

-Feel free to include the URL of your blog’s homepage and social media profiles in your author bio.
+Feel free to include the URL of your blog’s homepage with the name of the site in the anchor text and social media profiles in your author bio.
 However, we do not accept guest posts written for SEO purposes only and do not allow keyword-containing anchors in the article body.

-Such kind of link placement is acceptable only for sponsored content, which is the option you need to choose in case you want to promote an online store or a corporate website.
+Such kind of link placement is acceptable only for sponsored content, which is the option you need to choose in case you want to promote an online store, a review website or a corporate website.
 Remember that that free guest posts are intended only for bloggers who seek to get more exposure for their website.

 Also, avoid an obvious promotion of any specific services or products – since all our content is for informational purposes only and we don’t want our readers to feel like we are trying to sell something.

 3. Make sure your content is original

 We publish only original posts written exclusively for Learning Mind.
 If your article has already been published elsewhere, it is not a good idea to send us a request to repost it.
 Make sure your text uniqueness is high too (we recommend text uniqueness above 85%).

 4. Your article should be well-written and mistake-free

 Before submitting your text for our review, please make sure to check spelling and grammar.
 You can use grammar check software for this purpose – we recommend using the service called Grammarly.
 However, it seems that typos and grammar mistakes are not the most common problem among guest contributors, especially if English is their second language.

 - Using the same words and phrases multiple times throughout the text – consider synonyms instead